jjimen30/gameloop/README.md

 # gameloop

-A gameloop used for html5 games
+A lightweight gameloop used for html5.

 ## How to use